ChrisMBrooks/OpentronColonyPicker/README.md

 ## Software

 ### OT-2 Client
-A Jupyter Notebook file for orchestrating the automation protcol including REST API data retrieval, calibration and precision control of the OT-2 P300 single channel pipette used to pick colonies.
+A Jupyter Notebook file for orchestrating the colony picking protcol including REST API data retrieval, calibration and precision control of the OT-2 P300 single channel pipette used to pick colonies.

 #### Installation & Configuration
 Simply import the Jupyter notebook file onto the native Jupyter server hosted on OT-2 robot.